cdcabrera/js-simpleloadfile/README.md

 ###Known Issues

-Using a combination of CSS and JS files within the same resource loader appears to cause a slight rearrangement of load order.
+~~Using a combination of CSS and JS files within the same resource loader appears to cause a slight rearrangement of load order.
 In testing it appears that the CSS files are the ones out of order.
-Continuing to look for a patch on this one...
+Continuing to look for a patch on this one...~~ As of 20150206 this appears to be a non-issue with the latest patch.

-In testing IE8 there appeared a 5% failure rate on a battery of rapid reloads.
-However, other factors could have played a role since the failure appeared inconsistently.
+~~In testing IE8 there appeared a 5% failure rate on a battery of rapid reloads.
+However, other factors could have played a role since the failure appeared inconsistently.~~ As of 20150206 this appears to be a non-issue with the latest patch.

+Currently, none.

 ###Browser Compatibility